Skip to main content

 The concept of an energy company loyalty program was, until recently, almost non-existent in Ireland and in most European markets.
 Utilities simply did not think of themselves as loyalty brands.
 That has changed, and the change has been driven partly by competitive pressure and partly by the realisation that the data utilities hold about their customers, usage patterns, lifecycle events, household characteristics, is genuinely valuable and largely unused.

-A loyalty programme for an energy company does not need to be complex to be effective.
+A loyalty program for an energy company does not need to be complex to be effective.
 At its simplest, it rewards customers for behaviours that the provider values: staying on contract, switching to paperless billing, using smart meters, referring a friend, or signing up for additional services.
-These behaviours are already occurring; a loyalty programme surfaces them, acknowledges them, and creates a reason for the customer to engage more consciously with their provider.
+These behaviours are already occurring; a loyalty program surfaces them, acknowledges them, and creates a reason for the customer to engage more consciously with their provider.

 The more sophisticated end of the spectrum involves integrating utility loyalty with broader lifestyle rewards.
 A customer who earns points on their energy bill and can redeem them at grocery retailers, home improvement stores, or leisure partners is receiving genuinely useful value that competes directly with the cash incentives used by switching providers.
 The emotional calculus changes from "why would I stay?" to "I have something here that I would lose if I left."